telerik/blazor-docs/components/chart/types/scatterline.md

 3. provide a data collection to its `Data` property, which contains numerical data for the X and Y axes

->caption A bubble chart that shows projected population change on a plot of life expectancy versus fertility rate
+>caption A scatter line chart that shows battery charging percentage over minutes depending on the charging current

 ````CSHTML
 @* ScatterLine Series *@